 Jerrina Roundtree has found her passion.
 As a future child services professional, she wants to “be on the forefront of helping people get to where they need to be.”
 In multiple positions with the Division of Milwaukee Child Protective Services – first as a case aid, later an intern, and now office assistant – she was able to demonstrate her talent for “dealing with people,” resulting in a recent offer for a position as a social worker.
-Jerrina is now in her senior year at Milwaukee Area Technical College and hopes to graduate this Fall with an associate degree in human services.
-She spoke to our researcher Vivien Ahrens about the experiences with her past internship and plans for her future.
-The transcript of Jerrina’s original interview was edited and condensed.
+Jerrina is now in her senior year at Milwaukee Area Technical College and hopes to graduate this fall with an associate degree in human services.
+In this interview she speaks about the experiences with her past internship and plans for her future.
+The interview with Jerrina was conducted, edited, and condensed by Vivien Ahrens.

 How did you find your internship and your current position?